TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab7.md

   * errors on duplicate method definitions
   * errors on missing method definitions
   * errors on overloaded methods
+  * errors on cyclic inheritance
+  * errors on fields hiding fields in a parent class
   * notes on overriding methods
   * type errors in expressions
   * type errors in statements